-Connection to the earth and female energy was a threat to the male-based patriarchy that included the rise of science, medicine and religion.
+Connection to the earth and female energy was (and still is) a threat to the male-based patriarchy that included the rise of science, medicine, and religion.

 Even before the massive witch hunts that resulted in the deaths of hundreds of thousands of people, women were deemed “inferior” by some of the greatest scholars and intellectual minds.